 Once you have found a major harborage, spray it with disinfectant and let it sit for 10 minutes.
 Then you can wipe the area dry.
 Next, use soap and water or a light degreaser to scrub the area down.
 Spray it one last time with a disinfectant to kill any leftovers.
 This can also help dissuade the roaches from coming back.

-As you eliminate all the roaches, these steps may need to be completed again.
+As you get rid of the roaches, these steps may need to be completed again.
 Roach infestations are not fun, but with a little work, and some great Harris home pest control products, you can take care of the problem for good.